How defibrillators work explained simply

 danger_electrons

 The metal plates lie very closely next to each other.
 In real life, the plates are so close to each other that you would need a magnifying glass or microscope to see the separation.
-I however, cannot drawn them so close, so do remember to use your imagination when you see my diagrams.
+I, however, cannot draw them so close, so do remember to use your imagination when you see my diagrams.

 In the world of electronics, when a circuit is drawn, symbols are often used to represent various devices.
 Fortunately for us, the symbol representing a “capacitor” is very easy to remember as it looks so much like the object it represents.